High Council of Kings of Benin: Activities

-The HCRB often released statements on political issues within Benin, such as in 2015 when it called on the government to "to act in a spirit of responsibility and sacrifice" following violent incidents in May.
+The HCRB often released statements on political issues within Benin, such as in 2015 when it called on the government "to act in a spirit of responsibility and sacrifice" following violent incidents in May.
 It's unclear what impact these statements have.
 In May 2022, the secretary general of the HCRB called on its members to no longer participate in political meetings or rallies.

 The group also advocates for further legal recognition of traditional authorities in Benin, and has called on the Beninese government to create clear rules that must be met before someone may be recognised as a king, such as a kingdom having roots in history.
 Yèto Kandji, former Secretary General of the HCRB, stated in 2014 that the government did not wish to pass such a law.

 Yèto Kandji also claimed that the HCRB was created to advocate for development within communities in Benin, such as increasing access to safe drinkable water in local villages.